ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/Weather.md

 ### Answer

-> Definitely.
-Pleasant weather usually improves my mood and motivates me
-> to be more active, whereas gloomy or extremely hot weather makes me
-> feel less energetic.
+Yes, the weather has a noticeable impact on my mood.
+If it's sunny, I feel excited and really look forward to going out.
+But if it's rainy or gloomy, I get a bit disappointed because it can spoil my plans.
+So, yeah, I think weather can change how I feel during the day.

 ### Band 7+ Vocabulary